matia6170/Snipping-Tool-Auto-Saver/README.md

 ## Instructions
 1. Download the script file.
+2. Modify the source directory accordingly.
-2. Press Win + R and run shell:startup
+3. Press Win + R and run shell:startup.
-3. Copy the script file.
+4. Copy the script file.
-4. The script should run every time the computer starts up.
+5. The script should run every time the computer starts up.